fe2s/xap-hot-deploy/README.md

 Tool will restart all processing units defined by user.

+Old deployment files for specified pu will be moved to the temp folder.
-New files will be copied to the deploy folder.
+New files will be copied to the gigaspaces xap deploy folder.
 After that application will discover all processing units and restart them.

 Stateful PU restart.
 ---
 1. Tool discover all processing unit instances and identifies their space mode.
-2. All backups restarted
+2. All backups restarted (each instance in separate thread).
 3. All primaries restarted.
-If 'double_restart' option enabled, primaries restarted twice to return to the original state.
+If 'double_restart' option enabled, primaries restarted twice to return to the original state (one by one).
+In the other case primaries restarted on time (each instance in separate thread).
+Use 'double_restart' if it is important what the instance on which machine should be located.

+Stateless PU restart.
+---
+1. Tool discover all processing unit instances and restart them (each instance in separate thread).

 Build
 ---

+Source files ('xap-hot-redeploy' folder) can located anywhere on your machine.

 For build use:

-    mvn clean install
+    ``mvn clean install``

 Note, that tests will be skipped in this case.
 How to build with tests see in Tests section.